Alumni-Student Mentoring Program

 The Matching Process

-After both the student and the mentor registration are complete, a committee composed of an ISE Department advisor, ISE advisory board alumnus and department staff will match students with mentors.
+After the student and the mentor registration are complete, a committee composed of an ISE Department advisor, ISE advisory board alumnus and department staff will match students with mentors.

 This committee will create a match based on the student’s expressed interest in specific careers and industries.
-Priority will be given to sophomores, juniors, graduate students and then seniors until the available mentors are exhausted.
+Priority will be given to sophomores, juniors, graduate students and seniors until the available mentors are exhausted.

 When the matching process is complete, the student and mentor are sent an email with each other’s contact information.